dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 ## Access Control Lists

-Access Control List (ACL) provides protection to your data stored in Dgraph.
-When the ACL feature is turned on, a client, e.g. dgo or dgraph4j, must login first using a pair of username and password before executing any transactions, and is only allowed to access the data permitted by the ACL rules.
+Access Control List (ACL) provides access protection to your data stored in Dgraph.
+When the ACL feature is turned on, a client, e.g. dgo or dgraph4j, must authenticate with a username and password before executing any transactions, and is only allowed to access the data permitted by the ACL rules.

 This document has two parts: first we will talk about the admin operations needed for setting up ACL; then we will explain how to use a client to access the data protected by ACL rules.

 ### Turn on ACLs
 The ACL Feature can be turned on by following these steps